ArsamAryandoust/EnergyTransitionTasks/README.md

 System Model for emulating atmospheric radiative transfer between the years 1850 and 2100 under a CC BY 4.0 license (https://creativecommons.org/licenses/by/4.0/).
-The computation of atmospheric radiative transfer is the computational bottleneck for current weather and climate models due to its large complexity.
-Training a machine learning model that is able to predict such model outputs at faster computational speed can therefore fill the information gaps for times and places where traditional model results are too computationaly expensive to perform.
+The computation of atmospheric radiative transfer is the computational bottleneck for current weather and climate models due to its large complexity [2].
+Training machine learning models that are able to predict such model outputs at faster computational speed can therefore fill the information gaps for times and places where earth system model are too computationaly expensive to be run.

 ### References